Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 What better way to celebrate the macabre writer’s legacy than right in front of his former house?

-Celebrate all things literary in Baltimore’s Waverly neighborhood, home to multiple book stores, including Urban Reads, Normal’s, Red Emma’s and Book Thing.
-The Waverly Book Festival will include author meet-and-greets, panel discussions and a book fair.
+Celebrate all things literary during the Baltimore Book Festival, returning in 2024 after a four-year hiatus.
+The festival will be held in the Waverly neighborhood, which is home to multiple bookstores, including Urban Reads, Normal’s, Red Emma’s and Book Thing.
+More details are on the way, but this fall festival will likely include author meet-and-greets, panel discussions and a book fair!